November 18, 2024

-How should an emotionally-charged infusion of money fit in your financial planning?
 The answer will vary depending on your specific situation.
-But for anyone, a financial windfall doesn’t free you from thoughtful financial decisions.
+But for any Millennial, a financial windfall still requires you to make thoughtful financial decisions.

 You may have recently learned that you’ll soon have a Vanguard inherited IRA in your name.
 So what should you do next?